gromacs/gromacs/docs/release-notes/2022/major/bugs-fixed.rst

 to energy files and reading from them.
 This could cause tools being confused when trying to compare terms from files where the terms where written in a different order.

+gmx density now always uses relative coordinates
+""""""""""""""""""""""""""""""""""""""""""""""""

+There is no realistic use case for using absolute coordinates in binning when the box dimension is changing, so gmx density now always uses relative coordinates internally.
+This also avoids issues with output scaling to the last instead of average box size when users forget this option, ensures the output is always correct, and gets rid of occassional segfaults.

+:issue:`3830`